C4rl00ss/MPI/README.md

 The pbs file requests a node with 4GB of RAM and 96 available CPUs from the cluster for 5 minutes.

 ### Output files
-The PBS file "runMatrix.pbs" will generate three outputs:
+The PBS file "runMatrix.pbs" will generate four outputs:
-- The compiled code, named "matrix_paralel_comp",
+- Two compiled code, named "matrix_paralel_comp" and "sequential_comp",
 - The error file, named "pbs_matrix_error.e",
 - And the output file, named "pbs_matrix_output.o".

-The PBS file "runBuffer.pbs" will generate three outputs:
+The PBS file "runBuffer.pbs" will generate four outputs:
-- The compiled code, named "buffer_parallel_comp",
+- Two compiled code, named "buffer_parallel_comp" and "sequential_comp",
 - The error file, named "pbs_buffer_error.e",
 - And the output file, named "pbs_buffer_output.o".

 ### What's in the output file "pbs_matrix_output.o" and "pbs_buffer_output.o" and how to read it
 - At the beginning of the output files, all the nodes used to execute the code are listed.
 By default, only one node is used, as this project was designed to remain within a single-node setup, even though it could have been expanded to multiple nodes.

-- The codes execute the matrix transposition using, by default, a square matrix of size **N x N**, where N = 8192, **N = 8192**, __thanks to the `-DAutomatic` flag__ (refer to the "Flags" section for a detailed explanation of the flags used).
+- Immediately after, the **sequential** execution time is displayed, which is obtained from the Sequential_MPI_Transposition.c file.

-- The displayed output consists of 7 executions of the code.
-Each execution uses a different number of processes to calculate the matrix transposition.
-Specifically, the number of processes used is a power of 2, starting from 1 and going up to 64.
-For better clarity, both the execution number and the corresponding number of processes used are indicated in the output.
+- After that, a list of 7 execution times done by the MPI code is displayed, indicating the time taken to compute the transpose of a matrix of size of **N x N**, where **N = 8192**.
+Each execution uses a different number of processes.
+The execution number and the corresponding number of processes used are included in the output for better clarity.
+The number of processes used is a power of 2, starting from 1 and going up to 64.
-In summary, the weak scaling test is performed using a matrix of size **N = 8192**.

 ### Flags